cisco/ChezScheme/IMPLEMENTATION.md

-needs those arguments to stay live; for example, a jump instruction that implements a function-call return conceptually needs to consume the result-value registers (because those values need to stay live throgh the jump), even though the machine-level jump instruction doens't refer to the result values.
+needs those arguments to stay live; for example, a jump instruction that implements a function-call return conceptually needs to consume the result-value registers (because those values need to stay live through the jump), even though the machine-level jump instruction doesn't refer to the result values.
 The `kill` dummy instruction can be used with `set!` to indicate that a variable is trashed, but the `kill` is discarded after register allocation.
 It's also possible for an insstruction to produce results in multiple registers.
 So, besides